mobie/platybrowser-project/README.md

 All tables associated with a given segmentation must be stored in the sub-directory `tables/segmentation-name`.
 If this directory exists, it must at least contain the file `default.csv` with spatial attributes of the segmentation objects , which are necessary for the platybrowser table functionality.

-TODO think about linking to previous table version.
-Simplest option would be to replace the directory `tables/segmentation-name` with a text file that contains the absolute path to the previous table version.
+If tables do not change between versions, they can be represented as soft-links to the old version.

 ## Data generation